rahulmis/SmartCalculatorUsingPython/README.md

 # SmartCalculatorUsingPython
-Here I i have Created a smart calculator using python it will perform basics tasks as well as some complex tasks
+Here I i have Created a smart calculator using python it will perform basics operations as well as some complex operations

 #################################################################